Triangulations of polygons and stacked simplicial complexes: separating their Stanley-Reisner ideals: Squarefree quotients

 \section{Squarefree quotients}

 We determine what regular linear spaces give quotient rings of $\Spol/I(T)$ whose associated ideals are squarefree.
-These are the Stanley-Reisner rings of stacked simplicial complexes.
+These are the Stanley--Reisner rings of stacked simplicial complexes.
 Let $T$ be a tree with vertices $V$.